modiimedia/InsuranceSmart/content/_index.md

 ---
 title: Home
-banner_heading: Providing Insurance Solutions For Texas Residents Since 2005
+banner_heading: Providing Secure Insurance Solutions For Texas Residents Since 2005
-banner_text: "We are an Independent Insurance Agency specializing in helping seniors transitioning to Medicare. \n\n\n\nOur mission is to provide quality service and exceptional value in the insurance markets we serve.
-We provide coverage you need, at a price you can afford. \n\n\n\nWe also provide Life, Health, Long-term Care, Final Expense Coverage, as well as Fixed Indexed Annuities.
-These Secure Financial Product are designed to help Grow and Protect your Nest Egg, with Fixed or Indexed Returns, Guaranteed Income Solutions, and No Loss Guarantee, so you can retire in confidence! \n\n\nLet us know how we can serve you!"
+banner_text: "We are an Independent Insurance Agency whose mission is to provide quality service and exceptional value in the insurance markets we serve.
+We provide coverage you need, at a price you can afford. \n\n\n\nWe specializing in Medicare helping seniors transitioning to Medicare and also provide Life, Health, Long-term Care, Final Expense Coverage, as well as Fixed Indexed Annuities.
+These Secure Financial Products are designed to Protect and Grow Your Nest Egg, Offering Fixed and Indexed Returns with Guaranteed Income Solutions, and No A Loss Guarantee, so you can Retire in Confidence! \n\n\nLet us know how we can serve you!"
 banner_media:
   video_type: youtube
   youtube_url: https://www.youtube.com/watch?v=LWGJA9i18Co